The ULTIMATE guide to Hoi An tailors (with prices)

 My Hoi An tailor recommendations (with prices & photos)

-It would be impossible to give a definitive list of the best tailors in Hoi An without having tried them all, but here are my personal recommendations, plus photos of what I bought and some info about my experience.
+It would be impossible to give a definitive list of the best tailors in Hoi An without having tried them all, but after three trips, many hours researching/negotiating/fine-tuning, and a suitcase full of beautiful pieces, I’ve got a pretty solid idea of who’s worth your time.

 Quick note: Many of these shop names use Vietnamese characters but these can cause display issues on some browsers so I’ve used the English spelling, Google will still recognise them if you search them like this.